RuiPinh0/forecast/README.md

     psql -h localhost -p 5432 -U admin -d forecast_db
    ```
 after this you should copy the content on data.sql and commit it.

-Sadly no tests has been created for this project. :(